sudheerj/reactjs-interview-questions/README.md

     Keys should be stable, predictable, and unique so that React can keep track of elements.

     In the below code snippet each element's key will be based on ordering, rather than tied to the data that is being represented.
-This limits the optimizations that React can do.
+This limits the optimizations that React can do and creates confusing bugs in the application.

     ```jsx harmony
     {